Modern E-Tron Play Notes

 - Unlike the other cast-triggered exile abilities, Ulamog can exile anything, including lands.

-- Not all lands are colorless, some are valid targets for your exile triggers.
+- Not all lands are colorless, some are valid targets for your "colored permanent" exile triggers.

 - Blood Moon and similar effects actually only shut down 3 cards in your deck: Kozilek's Command, Thought-Knot Seer and Devourer of Destiny.
 Everything else is castable.